Tilajc/BaSP-M2023/README.md

 # BaSP-m2023

+I am going to do a web page as final activity for radium rocket course

 ## Week-01

 During the first week I have been working with figma.
 I worked in the admin section designing the screenflow.